 Prof. Zhang is a Fellow of the IEEE, and a recipient of the ONR Young Investigator Award in 2005 and the NSF CAREER award in 2003.
 He received the IEEE Wireless Communication Technical Committee Recognition Award in 2016.
 His papers have won a few awards, including the Best Student Paper award at WiOPT 2018, the Kenneth C. Sevcik Outstanding Student Paper Award of ACM SIGMETRICS/IFIP Performance 2016, the Best Paper Runner-up Award of IEEE INFOCOM 2009 and IEEE INFOCOM 2014, and the Best Paper Award at IEEE ICC 2008 and ICC 2017.
 Building on his research findings, he co-founded Smartiply Inc, a Fog Computing startup company delivering boosted network connectivity and embedded artificial intelligence.

-Prof. Zhang is currently serving as Editor-in-chief for IEEE Transactions on Wireless Communications and a senior editor for IEEE/ACM Transactions on Networking.
+Prof. Zhang served as Editor-in-chief for IEEE Transactions on Wireless Communications during 2019–2022, and is a senior editor for IEEE/ACM Transactions on Networking.
 He was TPC co-chair for a number of major conferences in communication networks, including IEEE INFOCOM 2012 and ACM MOBIHOC 2015.
-He was the general chair for ACM/IEEE SEC 2017, WiOPT 2016, and IEEE Communication Theory Workshop 2007.
+He was the general chair for ACM/IEEE SEC 2017 and WiOPT 2016.
 He was a Distinguished Lecturer of the IEEE Communications Society.